thjdeckers/OneTouch/README.md

 App localization is available for Dutch, English, German, French, Spanish and Russian.

 A video instruction with Dutch and English subtitles can be found at https://www.youtube.com/watch?v=OduZ-8L-dOI

+The app name is derived both from the touch interface and from trampolining terminology: One Touch is a short warming up before the actual exercise: gymnasts are allowed to do one skill, landing on the trampoline once.